 The discovery mechanism is called DAA (Dynamic Address Assignment), because it not only discovers devices but also assigns them a dynamic address.

 During DAA, each I3C device reports 3 important things:

 BCR: Bus Characteristic Register.
 This 8-bit register describes the device bus related capabilities

 DCR: Device Characteristic Register.
 This 8-bit register describes the functionalities provided by the device

-Provisional ID: A 48-bit unique identifier.
-On a given bus there should be no Provisional ID collision, otherwise the discovery mechanism may fail.
+Provisioned ID: A 48-bit unique identifier.
+On a given bus there should be no Provisioned ID collision, otherwise the discovery mechanism may fail.

 I3C slave events¶

 The I3C protocol allows slaves to generate events on their own, and thus allows them to take temporary control of the bus.